meadowilla/New-Aggregator/README.md

 1. Clone the repository
 2. Navigate to the project directory
-4. Run `star.bat` to start the Spring Boot application and Flask
+4. Run `start.bat` to start the Spring Boot application and Flask
 5. You can then access the application in your browser by navigating to `http://localhost:8080/home`